Electrical and Electronic Engineering MEng

 Graduate employers

-Electrical and electronic engineers are highly employable and can find work in many areas, including the electronics, automotive, IT, gaming, telecoms, manufacturing, power, transport, utilities and construction industries.
-In the UK, graduate starting salaries are around £24,000 to £28,000, average salaries for experienced senior engineers range from £35,000 to £60,000 and salaries for specialist or chartered electrical/ electronic engineers can reach £85,000+.
+Electrical and electronic engineers are highly employable and can find work in many areas, including electronics, automotive, IT, gaming, telecoms, manufacturing, power, transport, utilities and construction industries.
+In the UK, graduate starting salaries are around £24,000 to £28,000, average salaries for experienced senior engineers range from £35,000 to £60,000, and salaries for specialist or chartered electrical/ electronic engineers can reach £85,000+.

 Job roles